sbg/sevenbridges-r/README.md

 R.version.string
 ```

-If you are not running latest R, install R 3.3 by following [these instructions](https://www.bioconductor.org/install/#install-R).
-If you are using RStudio, close and restart RStudio after installing R 3.3.
-RStudio will detect the new installation.
+If you are not running the latest release version of R, install it by the following [these instructions](https://www.bioconductor.org/install/#install-R).
+If you are using RStudio, close and restart RStudio after installing R. RStudio will detect the new installation.

 #### Install the package